-growth.
+The rest of the paper is organized as follows: the next section outlines our conceptual framework and summarises the findings of the research literature on the determinants of SME growth.
 The econometric model and the data panel analysis are presented in section 3.
-Section 4 discusses the econometric results from the panel regressions.
+Here we also discuss the econometric results from the panel regressions.
 Some concluding remarks are offered in the final section.

-2. Literature review
+2. Literature Review